JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ### Add data model

-In `shared/src/commonMain/kotlin`, create a new `RocketLaunch.kt` file and add a data class which stores data from the SpaceX API:
+In `shared/src/commonMain/kotlin`, create a new `RocketLaunch.kt` file in the project folder and add a data class which stores data from the SpaceX API:

 ```kotlin